marcelgoh/marcelgoh.github.io/_posts/2019-07-20--hello-moon.md

 excerpt_separator:  <!--more-->
 ---

-On 20 July 1969, the Apollo 11 mission put humankind on the moon for the very first time.
-It was one of the most inspiring technological achievements in history.
+On 20 July 1969, the Apollo 11 mission put a man on the moon for the very first time.
+It was one of the most inspiring technological achievements in human history.
 However, the moon landing happened relatively early in the timeline of computing, and the systems on board were incredibly underpowered by today’s standards.
 To celebrate the fiftieth anniversary of the moon landing, this article will cover some historical and technical details of the Apollo Guidance Computer before diving into the meaty details of the machine to allow us to write our own small program.
 <!--more-->

 ### The machine

 The Apollo Guidance Computer, or AGC, was first developed in the early 1960s.
 It boasted 4 kilobytes of RAM and around 70 kilobytes of read-only memory.
 Astronauts interacted with the computer via a mostly numeric display and keypad called the DSKY.
 Although high-level programming languages such as FORTRAN and ALGOL existed at the time, space and performance concerns meant that most routines were written for the AGC in an assembly language.
-The distinction is that lines of assembly code usually have a one-to-one correspondence with a machine instruction.
-Each instruction took roughly 12 microseconds to execute; in comparison, a modern computer can perform roughly 24,000 instructions in that time.
+The distinction is that a line of assembly code usually has a one-to-one correspondence with a machine instruction.
+An instruction that accesses memory took roughly 11 microseconds to execute on the AGC; even a modest modern personal computer accesses its RAM thousands of times faster.

 ![agc-dsky]({{ site.baseurl }}/media/hello-moon/agc-dsky.jpg){: .center-image}

 The AGC had only four 16-bit central registers, each of which had a slightly different purpose.
 Most computations were performed by means of a single accumulator register.
-Every addressable location in the AGC's RAM was also 16 bits, or 2 modern-day bytes, long but only 15 bits were actually used to store data (this will become important when we compose our example program later).
+Every addressable location in the AGC's RAM was also 16 bits &mdash; or 2 modern-day bytes &mdash; long but only 15 bits were actually used to store data.
+This will become important when we compose our example program later.
 Data that wouldn't have to be modified during a program's execution, including the program's code itself, was usually manually woven into read-only [core rope memory](https://en.wikipedia.org/wiki/Core_rope_memory).

 ### Writing programs for the AGC